Breast Pumping Tips!

 Insulated cooler bag: To store your breast milk.
 You don’t need a huge tote or bag.
 I had a simple square zip bag (lunch box size) with a freezer pack.
 Also, I had a freezer and refrigerator at my office.
 I would come in stick my freezer pack in the freezer and after pumping, I would lay my storage bags flat in the freezer.
 At the end of the day, I would grab my freezer pack and breast milk filled storage bags (I used Lansinoh® Breastmilk Storage Bags) and put them in my insulated cooler.
 As soon as I would get home, I would transfer them back into the freezer.
 They never thawed.
 You can also just keep it in your cooler or office fridge and then transfer to your freezer when you get home.

-Routine: Having a routine makes things easier!
-So this was my routine at work:
+Breast Pumping Routine: Having a routine makes things easier!

 As I mentioned, I would drop off my freezer pack in the freezer.
 Drink water throughout the day and again about 30 minutes before pumping.
 When it was pumping time (I used a coworker’s office); I would set up my pump, get my storage bags out, and have my phone (with videos and pictures of my daughter).

 Next, before getting hooked up to the pump, I would write the date on my storage bags.
 I would pump while looking at videos or pictures of Sofia or catch up on social media.
 Mainly try to relax.
 When I was done breast pumping, I would write the number of ounces pumped on my bags and then I would fill them.
 Trying to write on filled bags of milk is not easy.

 Lastly, I would pack up my stuff and bring everything into the kitchen.
 Do a quick rinse on my parts, put my breast milk filled bags in the freezer laying flat and re-pack my pump bag.
 When I pumped at home, I typically pumped in the same pump spot, I just made sure I had everything I needed before starting (bags, marker, & phone).